saptak/envddext/docs/troubleshooting-guide.md

 ### Gateway/HTTPRoute Creation

 **Current Status:**
-- ✅ Gateway creation and HTTPRoute creation forms in the UI.
+- ✅ Gateway creation and HTTPRoute creation forms in the UI are functional.
-- ✅ These operations primarily use the **host's `kubectl`** (via `ddClient.extension.host.cli.exec()`) for applying the generated resources.
-This enhances reliability by using the host's Kubernetes context.
-- ✅ The backend service might still be involved in YAML generation if the UI delegates that, but the `kubectl apply` is typically now a host operation.
+- ✅ The backend Go service handles resource creation.
+It has been made more robust against kubeconfig issues (e.g., `KUBECONFIG` env var not set, hardcoded paths removed).
+- ✅ Frontend error handling for backend API calls (`callBackendAPI` in `ui/src/helper/kubernetes.ts`) has been improved to display more specific error messages from the backend instead of generic errors like "socket hang up".

+**Common Issues & Solutions:**

+-   **Error: "socket hang up" or generic "Failed to create Gateway" during creation.**
+    *   **Previous Cause**: Often due to the backend Go service crashing, possibly because of kubeconfig initialization problems (e.g., `KUBECONFIG` environment variable not set for the backend service in the VM, or previously, a hardcoded path being invalid).
+The frontend might also have obscured the detailed error.
+    *   **Resolution**:
+        *   The backend (`backend/main.go`) now relies solely on the `KUBECONFIG` environment variable being correctly set for its runtime environment.
+It will return a specific error if `KUBECONFIG` is not found.
+        *   The backend's YAML application logic now fails faster and more cleanly if kubeconfig setup fails.
+        *   The frontend's `callBackendAPI` function in `ui/src/helper/kubernetes.ts` has improved error parsing to show more detailed messages from the backend.
+    *   **Troubleshooting**:
+        1. Ensure the `KUBECONFIG` environment variable is correctly configured and accessible by the Docker Desktop extension's backend VM service.
+This might involve checking `docker-compose.yaml` or `metadata.json` for how environment variables are passed to the service.
+        2. Check extension logs for more specific error messages from the backend.

+-   **Gateway created but in "FAILED" state with "AddressNotAssigned"**:
+    *   This indicates an issue with the LoadBalancer configuration not providing an external IP.
+See the "LoadBalancer Configuration Issues" section.

-**If Issues Occur:**
+**If Other Issues Occur:**
-- **Check Host `kubectl` Setup**: Ensure `kubectl` on your host machine is configured correctly and can connect to your Docker Desktop Kubernetes cluster (e.g., `kubectl get nodes`).
-The extension relies on this for most direct K8s interactions.
+- **Check Host `kubectl` Setup**: While the backend handles creation, ensure `kubectl` on your host machine is configured correctly for general cluster checks.
 - **Kubernetes Cluster Health**: Verify your Kubernetes cluster in Docker Desktop is running and healthy.
-- **Extension Logs**: Check Docker Desktop extension logs.
-These logs will show output from `host.cli.exec()` calls, which can provide details on `kubectl apply` errors.
+- **Extension Logs**: Check Docker Desktop extension logs for detailed output.
 - **Resource YAML**: If possible, inspect the YAML being applied (e.g., from console logs if the UI outputs it) and try applying it manually on your host using `kubectl apply -f -` to see detailed errors.
 ### Kubectl Proxy Management - **Now Fully Functional!**